 200 years of Heriot-Watt

-In 2021, Heriot-Watt University celebrates the 200th anniversary of its founding in Scotland.
+In 2021, Heriot-Watt University celebrated the 200th anniversary of its founding in Scotland.
 From its beginnings as the world's first mechanics institute in the heart of Edinburgh, two centuries of innovation have led to what is today a unique international institution with campuses in the UK, Dubai and Malaysia.

 Throughout the year, there was an extensive programme of events and debates across its campuses, and online, offering something for everyone to take part in and enjoy.

 Heriot-Watt University is a pioneer in educating women and men from different backgrounds to achieve their potential in research and enterprise.

 While the University is using its bicentenary to recognise its past, it continues to be a pioneer in education, working towards overcoming global challenges and with a focus very much on the future.

 Stay up to date with all bicentenary activities and hear more about our latest events and news.

 Find out more about this annual award of $75,000 for the best research proposal into long-term investing and its impact on innovation.